 Notice vaginal discharge changes throughout your cycle?
 There’s a reason for that.
 As you get closer to ovulation, your body prepares for the possibility of fertilization with cervical mucus that is usually described as egg-white texture.

-Fertile cervical mucus around ovulation is designed to help sperm survive and swim up to your uterus and increase lubrication to make sex more enjoyable.
+Fertile cervical mucus5 around ovulation is designed to help sperm survive and swim up to your uterus and increase lubrication to make sex more enjoyable.
 Some women may notice a lot more discharge, while others may see subtle changes.
 All are normal.
 The key is to pay attention to consistency and texture.

 Alternatively, cervical discharge during other phases of your cycle is usually creamy, sticky, or watery.
 Or you will just notice a little less mucus in general.